vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 ### `--whitelist-registry` <a id="whitelist-registry"></a>

 You can restrict the registries to which a VCH allows access by setting the `--whitelist-registry` option.
 You can specify `--whitelist-registry` multiple times to allow access to multiple registries.
 If you specify `--whitelist-registry` at least once, the VCH runs in whitelist mode.
 In whitelist mode, users can only access those registries that you have specified in the `--whitelist-registry` option.
-Users cannot access any registries that are not in the whitelist, even if they are public registries.
+Users cannot access any registries that are not in the whitelist, even if they are public registries, such as Docker Hub.

 You can specify whitelisted registries in the following formats:

 - IP addresses or FQDN to identify individual registry instances.
+During deployment, `vic-machine` validates the IP address of the registry.
 - CIDR formatted ranges, for example, 192.168.1.1/24.
 If you specify a CIDR range, the VCH adds to the whitelist any IP addresses within that subnet.
 Note that `vic-machine` does not validate CIDR defined ranges during deployment.
 - Wildcard domains, for example, . *.company.com.
 If you specify a wildcard domain, the VCH adds to the whitelist any IP addresses or FQDNs that it can validate against that domain.
 A numeric IP address causes VCHs to perform a reverse DNS lookup to validate against that wild card domain.
 Note that `vic-machine` does not validate wildcard domains during deployment.